 Cancellations and refunds

-- Employees and students wishing to cancel their permit must return the permit to Parking Services in person.
+- Employees and students wishing to cancel their permit must inform Parking Services via email.

-- Refunds for cancelled permits will be issued in accordance with the refund schedule posted on the Parking Services website.
+- Refunds for cancelled permits will be issued in accordance with the refund policy posted on the Parking Services website.

-- It is the permit holder's responsibility to return a permit for refund by the stated dates in order to receive the stated refund amount.
+- It is the permit holder's responsibility to inform Parking Services of the cancelled permit by the stated dates in order to receive the stated refund amount.

-- A telephone call or an email is not an acceptable method of cancellation.
+- A telephone call is not an acceptable method of cancellation.

 - Payroll deductions will not be stopped or refunds authorized until the permit and completed cancellation form has been received by Parking Services.